thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 2. When sent to a masternode with a current mixing queue, it attempts to join the existing queue

-Dash Core starts a new queue ~33% of the time and attempts to join an existing queue the remainder of the time.
+Dash Core attempts to join an existing queue first and only requests a new one if no existing ones are available.

 | Bytes | Name | Data type | Required | Description |
 | ---------- | ----------- | --------- | -------- | -------- |